-Review Schema-

 3. Punitive damages.
 Punitive damages are awarded in some cases to punish a defendant for reckless or egregious behaviors, such as gross negligence.

-Our Denver bike accident attorneys can carefully review your bicycle accident case to estimate its value.
+Our Denver bicycle accident lawyer can carefully review your bicycle accident case to estimate its value.
 Then, we can help you fight for fair and full financial compensation.

 Rules of the Road for Colorado Bicyclists